-All performance testing shall be conducted in accordance with the procedures specified in either Item 1 or Item 3 in Table 4 of Subpart ZZZZ (contingent upon the specified CO emission standard).
-Additionally, any performance test shall be conducted under such conditions as the MDEQ specifies to the permittee based on representative performance of the engine (i.e. performance based on normal operating conditions).
+The permittee shall conduct each performance test in accordance with the procedures specified in either Item 1 or Item 3 of Table 4 in Subpart ZZZZ (contingent upon the specified CO emission standard).
+Additionally, the permittee shall conduct each performance test under such conditions as the MDEQ specifies to the permittee based on representative performance (i.e. performance based on normal operating conditions) of each engine.
 Upon request, the permittee shall make available to the MDEQ such records as may be necessary to determine the conditions of a performance test.